santhosh34/spring-cloud-config-fullproj/README.md

 Learning how to connect to Kafka Broker running inside docker

-Create a new topic in container: docker exec kafka kafka-topics --bootstrap-server kafka:9092 --create --topic myownmanuallycreatedtopic
+Create a new topic in container: docker exec kafka kafka-topics --bootstrap-server kafka:9092 --create --topic manuallycreatedtopic

     Here  1st and 3rd 'kafka' words are container name mentioned in docker-compose file.
     2nd kafka word is kafka command.